UnmappedStack/SpecOS/README.md

 >
 > This project is still in very early stages, and should NOT be used on real hardware.
 The code is quite messy and currently all split between just two C files, a single header file, and a series of Assembly files for the bootloader.

-> **ANOTHER NOTE**
->
-> I've been working on a custom bootloader (I was using GRUB before).
-While it's in development, it currently isn't booting.
-This should be fixed in a few days.

 SpecOS is a 32 bit operating system kernel for x86 processors, still in quite early stages, written in (questionable quality) C. It is (not very) powerful.
 I am making progress on a custom bootloader.

 ## Building and running